Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: System Model

-According to the definition of the belief set, which includes different features of the events, there could be multiple subsets of the belief set that can perfectly describe a given event, i.e., there could be multiple perfect representations for an event.
+According to the definition of the belief set, which includes different features of the events, there could be multiple subsets of the belief set that can perfectly describe a given event.
 Since the belief set has a hierarchical structure, then, the perfect descriptor of each event is also hierarchical.
-In other words, a perfect description of an event only contains one belief from each level of the hierarchy.
-Let $\mathcal{B}_{e}^P$ be the set of the perfect descriptors of event $e \in \mathcal{E}$, defined as follows:

-where $\mathcal{B}_h$ is a perfect, hierarchical descriptor of event $e$.
-Here, $K_h$ is the number of the hierarchy levels that can vary from one event to another.
-Finally, $b_{k, u_k}$ is a belief in the level $l$ of the belief set hierarchy.
+Precisely, a perfect description of an event only contains one belief from each level of the hierarchy.
+Let $\mathcal{B}_{e}^P$ be the set of the perfect descriptors of event $e \in \mathcal{E}$, defined as follows: where $\mathcal{B}_h$ is a perfect, hierarchical descriptor of event $e$, $K_h$ is the number of the hierarchy levels, which is different for each event, and $b_{k, u_k}$ is a belief in the level $k$ of the hierarchy.

 Fig. \ref{Fig:Hierarchical_Example} shows an example of the hierarchical belief set, $\mathcal{B}$, that includes four levels, where there are $3$, $4$, $5$, and $6$ beliefs in the first, second, third, and fourth levels, respectively.
 The red edges represent \emph{incompatible combinations} (i.e., not useful for event description) between the beliefs of the first and second levels.
 Meanwhile, the black, green, and blue edges represent several possible \emph{compatible combinations} between the beliefs of different levels.
-Also, Fig. \ref{Fig:Hierarchical_Example} illustrates an example of the perfect description of two events $e \in \mathcal{E}$ and $e^{\prime} \in \mathcal{E}$.
+Also, Fig. \ref{Fig:Hierarchical_Example} illustrates the perfect description of two events $e \in \mathcal{E}$ and $e^{\prime} \in \mathcal{E}$.
 Event $e$ has two perfect descriptors, as captured by the green edges.
 The first and second perfect descriptors of $e$ include two and three beliefs, respectively.
 Event $e^{\prime}$ has one perfect descriptor, which is shown using blue edges and includes four beliefs.
 Here, in contrast to \cite{farshbafan2021common}, adding more beliefs to a perfect description of an event $e$ can make that description imperfect for describing $e$.
 For example, in Fig. \ref{Fig:Hierarchical_Example}, $\big\{b_{1,1}, b_{2,1}\big\}$ is considered as a perfect descriptor of event $e$.
 In contrast, for this same figure, description $\big\{b_{1,1}, b_{2,1}, b_{k,u}\big\}$ for any values of $k$ and $u$ is not necessarily a perfect descriptor of $e$.